 Mondays 10:30 - 11:30 AM

-*Team members will be expected to attend a weekly lab meeting.
+*Team members will also be expected to attend a weekly lab time.
 Date, time, and location for lab meetings will be determined during the first class session*

 Molly Carton (she/her)